For a different opinion on Earl and Fairy, check out Biblionyan’s review of this series.

 This changes when she meets Edgar Ashenbert, a young man who claims to have a right to the “Blue Knight Earl” title; an English vassal who reins over the British lands where fairies reside.
 However, his claim lacks legitimacy and, furthermore, Edgar is a wanted man due to allegations of mass murder and other crimes.
 He desperately needs Lydia’s help to trace down the legendary Merrow’s Sword, which would prove his claim in the eyes of the queen.

 This starts out as a fun adventure story with good intrigue to it.
 I was especially fond of how suspicious Edgar was, as you never get the impression that he is being entirely truthful.
 However, this story is rushed through in a handful of episodes and completely resolved, after which the remainder of the show is just Lydia and Edgar hanging around while a new story arc is slowly set up.
-And just when that new story is about to kick off, the anime just ends without much fanfare or pay off.
+And just when that new story is about to kick off, Earl and Fairy just ends without much fanfare or pay off.

 Everything after episode 5 is just kinda boring to sit through and never recaptures the mystery and tension of the first few episodes.
 Since all that build-up then leads straight into a cop-out ending, you honestly might as well not bother or read the actual light novels if you actually care.

 #2 Frustrating romance

 Lydia is a humble Scottish girl from the countryside, but it doesn’t take long before she has handsome men fighting each other for her attention.
 Duels for love are all well and good, yet while these men fight each other, they also seem to be actively plotting against Lydia’s well-being and agency.
 Something that is always too easily glossed over.